csc-training/geocomputing/python/puhti/README.md

 		* With different Python libraries: `multiprocessing`, `joblib` and `dask`.
 		* With external tools like `GNU parellel` and array jobs.

 If unsure, start with Dask, it is one of the newest, most versatile and easy to use.
-But Dask has many options and alternatives, multiprocessing might be easier to learn as first.
+But Dask has many options and alternatives, multiprocessing might be easier to learn as first and is included in all Python installations by default. `multiprocessing` and `joblib` are suitable for maximum one node (max 40 cores in Puhti).
+Dask can run also multi-node jobs.

 ## Example case